Mun Choi

 Mun Young Choi (최문영; born March 19, 1964) is an American academic.
 He currently serves as Chancellor of the University of Missouri and President of the University of Missouri System.
 Prior to his appointment at Missouri he was Provost & Executive Vice President at the University of Connecticut.
 He has also taught at Drexel University and the University of Illinois at Chicago.
-He lives in Columbia, Missouri.

 Early life and education

 Choi was born in Seoul, South Korea.
 Choi immigrated to the United States in 1973, settling in Akron, Ohio with his parents and three younger sisters at the age of nine.
 He attended Leggett Primary School in Akron, Ohio, and Trumbull Primary School in the Andersonville neighborhood and Boone Middle School in the West Rogers Park neighborhood of Chicago.
 He graduated from Stephen Tyng Mather High School in Chicago in 1983.
 He earned a BS degree (1987) in General Engineering from the University of Illinois at Urbana–Champaign and M.A.
 (1989) and Ph.D.
 (1992) degrees in Mechanical & Aerospace Engineering from Princeton University.